MicrosoftDocs/powerapps-docs/powerapps-docs/teams/use-the-fluent-ui-controls.md

 ### Key properties

-*Box side* – The side of the control that the check box is displayed.
+*Box side* – The side of the control on which the check box is displayed.

 *Label* – Text that appears on a control.